sciurius/perl-Joplin-API/README.md

 Limitations: No duplicate file/folder names.

+Usage: Create an new directory and run joplinfs.pl with that directory as argument.
+Your notes will be visible in the `joplin` directory.

+To stop, run `fusermount -u dir` where _dir_ is the directory.

 ### cloud/addnote.pl

 This tool is similar to `script/addnote.pl`, but it doesn't use the Web Clipper API and hence does not require a running Joplin instance.
 Instead, it uses the cloud storage.